18F/join.tts.gsa.gov/positions/USDC-Supervisor-Data.md

 **SPECIALIZED EXPERIENCE REQUIREMENTS:**

 To qualify, you must have one (1) year of specialized experience at the next lower GS-grade (or equivalent).
-Specialized experience is defined as follows:
+Specialized experience is defined as follows

 - Experience managing or supervising staff that provide or support delivery of modern IT product(s), platform(s), or service(s).
 - Experience leading the overall planning, management, and direction of a program or of projects.